"The

 hundred yards, the blacktop was again puddled with fresh rainwater!

-closing our only way out.
-Hed split the rain around those three miles of dirt with
+from closing our only way out.
+Hed split the rain around those three miles of dirt

 The earlier storms impressed me with how well my wife could pray.
 That day vividly